carlidel/nocs/docs/reference/elements/bumper.md

   * `const double & radius() const`
   * `const double & temperature() const`
   * `const bool & multiplicative() const`

+    Returns if the bumper is multiplicative.

   * `const bool & randomness() const`

+    Returns if the bumper has random behavior.

 #### Methods